Rise of the Tomb Raider PC Version

-And two trying to see if it’s possible for one human to effectively wipe out an entire continents animal life like a damn t1 asteroid impact.
+And two are trying to see if it’s possible for one human to effectively wipe out an entire continent’s animal life like a damn t1 asteroid impact.

 Control & Input:

-Now first up when it comes to exploring control is spot-on in the hesitation and input lag that bothered some people with the Xbox one version is much closer to the Xbox 360s version here.
+When it comes to exploring control, it is spot-on in the hesitation and input lag that bothered some people with the Xbox one version is much closer to the Xbox 360s version here.
 Though the sadly unoptimized framerate can indeed put you into fits from time to time, especially when attempting quick turns and jumps while the earth crumbles around you.

 Uncover Mysteries & Collect Items:

-Also, while exploring, Lara uncovers mysteries continually via audio tapes because, as we know, they existed thousands of years ago.
-That being said, they are pretty cool, and different ones tell different stories about various historical situations and game events.
+While exploring, Lara uncovers mysteries continually via audio tapes because, as we know, they existed thousands of years ago.
+They are pretty cool, and different ones tell different stories about various historical situations and game events.